jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 **Notification and operation of planning instrument**

 ### 90 Notification of responsible Minister’s decision
-(1) This clause applies when the responsible Minister has made a decision on a proposed planning instrument under clause 84(1)﻿(a)﻿(i) or (b).
-(2) The local authority concerned must give public notice of the responsible Minister’s decision on the proposed planning instrument as follows:
-  (a) if the Minister approves the instrument,—
-    (i) the Minister’s decision must be publicly notified; and (ii) the planning instrument becomes operative in accordance with clause 20 and the provisions of that clause apply:
-  (b) if the Minister does not approve the proposed planning instrument, the Minister must—
-    (i) give public notice of the decision; and
-    (ii) state in that notice that the proposed planning instrument has no further effect.
-(3) Not later than 5 working days after the Minister’s decision is publicly notified, the local authority must serve the public notice on—
-  (a) all submitters; and
-  (b) if relevant, the person who requested a private plan change to be included in the planning instrument; and (c) if relevant, the requiring authority or heritage protection authority whose requirement, designation, or heritage order is included in the planning instrument; and
-  (d) in the case of a territorial authority’s own requirement, designation, or heritage order, the landowners and occupiers who, in the opinion of the territorial authority, are directly affected by the decision.
-(4) The local authority must also—
-  (a) make a copy of the public notice and the reports prepared under clause 83(1) publicly available (whether physically or by electronic means) at all of its offices, and all public libraries in the district (if it relates to a district plan) or region (in all other cases); and
-  (b) include with the notice a statement of the places where a copy of the decision is available; and (c) send or provide, on request, a copy of the decision within 3 working days after the request is received.
+[Repealed]

 **Effect of decisions under this Part**

 ### 91 Scope of appeal rights
-(1) There is no right of appeal under this Act against any decision or action of the responsible Minister, a local authority, or any other person under this Part, except as provided under clauses 92 and 93.
+(1) There is no right of appeal under this Act against any decision or action of the responsible Minister, a local authority in relation to a recommendation it has accepted under clause 86(1)﻿(a), or any other person under this Part, except as provided under clauses 92, 93, and 93A.
 (2) Parts 11 and 11A of this Act apply to appeals under clauses 92 and 93.

 ### 92 Appeals in relation to requirements, designations, and heritage orders
-(1) An appeal may be made to the Environment Court against any aspect of a decision of a requiring authority or heritage protection authority that rejects the recommendation referred to in clause 85(2) or (3), but only in relation to those aspects of the recommendation that have been rejected.
+(1) An appeal may be made to the Environment Court against any aspect of a decision of a requiring authority or heritage protection authority that rejects the recommendation referred to in clause 86(4), but only in relation to those aspects of the recommendation that have been rejected.
 (2) An appeal under this clause may be made by—
   (a) the territorial authority with responsibility for the relevant planning instrument:
   (b) any person who made a submission on the designation or heritage order that referred to the matter under appeal.

 ### 93 Appeals on questions of law in relation to requirements, designations, and heritage orders
-(1) An appeal may be made to the High Court against any aspect of a decision of a requiring authority or heritage protection authority that accepts the recommendation referred to in clause 85(2) or (3) on a designation or heritage order.
+(1) An appeal may be made to the High Court against any aspect of a decision of a requiring authority or heritage protection authority that accepts the recommendation referred to in clause 86(4) on a designation or heritage order.
 (2) An appeal may be made by—
   (a) the territorial authority with responsibility for the relevant planning instrument:
   (b) any person who made a submission on the requirement, designation, or heritage order that referred to the matter under appeal.
 (3) An appeal under this clause is an appeal on a question of law only.

+### 93A Right of appeal in relation to rejected recommendation
+(1) A person who made a submission on a planning instrument may appeal to the Environment Court in respect of a provision or matter—
+  (a) that relates to the planning instrument; and
+  (b) that the person had addressed in their submission; and (c) in relation to which a local authority rejected a recommendation of the SPP panel and decided an alternative solution that resulted in—
+    (i) a provision or matter being included in the planning instrument; or (ii) a provision or matter being excluded from the planning instrument.
+(2) If the local authority’s alternative solution included elements of the recommendation, the right of appeal is limited to the effect of the differences between the alternative solution and the recommendation.
+(3) Except as provided in this clause, the following provisions apply with all necessary modifications:
+  (a) Parts 11 and 11A but not section 308; and
+  (b) clauses 14(4) and (5) and 15(1) and (2) of this schedule.
+(4) To avoid doubt, no further appeal lies to the Court of Appeal or Supreme Court (by leave or otherwise).

 ### 94 Procedural matters
-(1) A notice of appeal under clause 92 or 93 must—
+(1) A notice of appeal under clause 92, 93, or 93A must—
   (a) be lodged in accordance with subclause (2) in the appropriate registry of the Environment Court or the High Court, as the case requires, in the prescribed form (if any); and
   (b) be served,—
     (i) on the territorial authority with responsibility for the relevant planning instrument at the same time as the appeal is lodged:
     (ii) if the planning instrument includes a designation or heritage order, on the relevant requiring authority or heritage protection authority at the same time as the appeal is lodged:
-    (iii) on any person who made a submission on the requirement, designation, or heritage order that referred to the matter under appeal not later than 5 working days after the appeal is lodged.
+    (iii) on any person who made a submission on the requirement, designation, or heritage order that referred to the matter under appeal not later than 5 working days after the appeal is lodged; and
+  (c) if the subject matter of the notice of appeal relates to the coastal marine area, be served on the Minister of Conservation not later than 5 working days after the notice is lodged.
 (2) A notice of appeal must be lodged, as the case requires, not later than 30 working days— (a) after the decision of the local authority is given under clause 11(2); or (b) after the decision of the requiring authority or heritage protection authority is served under clause 13(4).